-(Celeste, 2022; Celeste et al., 2024)(Yilma, 2022)(Nicola Palladino, 2023)
+Digital bills of rights have emerged as constitutional devices that bridge analogue-era legal frameworks with the challenges of algorithmic governance (Celeste, 2022; Celeste et al., 2024).
+These documents, exemplified by initiatives such as the Internet Bill of Rights, operate through polycentric development involving civil society, technical experts, and policymakers.
+However, they have sometimes been criticized because most proposals have come from Western countries, resulting in a potential lack of legitimacy (Yilma, 2022).
+Palladino identifies a “principle-to-practice” that requires layered protections against algorithmic domination, particularly through hybrid enforcement mechanisms that combine technical audits with legal accountability (Palladino, 2023).
+The ordoliberalism 2.0 framework enriches this discourse by grounding digital constitutionalism in economic ordering principles, e.g., by treating AI governance as market-conforming regulation that prevents concentrated power through ex-ante safeguards.
+More generally, digital bills of rights translate fundamental rights into algorithmic contexts through principles such as accountability and harm prevention, and pressure institutions to adapt constitutional safeguards to the socio-technical realities of AI.
+The nine ordoliberal-inspired principles outlined below thus correspond to digital constitutionalism’s goal of preventing technological domination while preserving democratic agency.

 Respect for human rights: The ordoliberal “program of liberty” stands in a (neo-) Kantian tradition (Wörsdörfer, 2022b).
 As such, a human-centered approach to AI is required to help preserve human agency, control, and oversight and ensure adequate CSR business practices in the digital economy.
 Essential in this regard is the human review of automated decisions, the ability to opt out of computerized decisions, evaluating the societal impacts of AI systems, and leveraging technologies for the benefit of society (i.e., promoting the health, safety, and well-being of the public).
+While ordoliberalism’s aspiration to universal human rights is philosophically compelling and is used here as a benchmark for our later prompting exercise, it is clear that the practical application of human rights to digital technologies faces significant complexities.

 Data protection and the right to privacy: From an ordoliberal (2.0) perspective, six privacy dimensions can be distinguished: 1. integrity and dignity (i.e., privacy as a guarantor of human dignity), 2. personhood and identity (i.e., privacy as sovereignty, autonomy, self-determination), 3. intimacy and anonymity (i.e., privacy as the “right to be let alone”), 4. control over data and information (i.e., privacy and information control), 5. limited access to self (i.e., privacy as the “zone of inaccessibility”), and 6. freedom of speech and expression (i.e., privacy and communication freedoms).
 In an AI context, one of the authors of this paper and others argue in favor of a right to data stewardship and minimization, informational self-determination and sovereignty, control over data use and the ability to restrict the processing of data, right to rectification, correct, and erasure, privacy by design/default, data security, and adequate privacy laws (which help to protect privacy as a human right).